ACUE (American Association of College and University Educators)

 - Upon completion of the course you will receive a Certificate in Effective Teaching Practices that is endorsed by the American Council on Education (ACE) and recognized nationally.

-- You will earn 54 hours toward a Professional Growth Increment (PGI)
+- You will earn 54 hours toward a Professional Growth Increment (PGI) for Full-Time Faculty or Professional Growth Hourly (PGH) for Part-Time Faculty.

 For more information please visit: http://acue.org/programs/catalog/